-Used to be the capital of the Khmer empire of King Suryavarman II, Angkor Wat is an ancient city dated back to the 12th century.
+Used to be the capital of the Khmer empire of King Suryavarman II, Angkor Wat is an ancient city dating back to the 12th century.
 The city covered more than 400 kilometers, making it the largest pre-industrial city in history.
 Some suggested that the population of this city could have been around one million people.

 Today, Angkor Wat is now known as the Angkor Archaeological Park with amazing temples and buildings.
-The most popular temples are Angkor Wat, Bayon, Ta Prohm and Angkor Thom.
+The most popular temples are Angkor Wat, Bayon, Ta Prohm, and Angkor Thom.
 Although this place is only the remnants of the great Angkor Wat, it is still quite big.
 A multi-day pass is recommended.

 As the largest Asian pyramid, Angkor Wat is over 200 feet tall.
 There are different layers in this temple.
-This is also the biggest building of Angkor Archaeological Park complex.
+This is also the biggest building of the Angkor Archaeological Park complex.
 The historical site actually gets its name from this temple.
 The central temple has 2600 feet of bas-reliefs.

 Ta Prohm is still exactly as they found it as archeologists left it untouched.
 They only strengthened the structure to prevent deterioration.
 That is why Ta Prohm is called the capital of the kingdom of the Trees.

 Banteay Srei means “Citadel of the Women”.
 It is said that this temple was built by women as the carvings are too elaborate and fine for the hand of a man.
 Many of Banteay Srei’s carvings are three-dimensional Shiva.

 For a short time from 928 to 944 AD, Koh Ker was the capital of the Khmer empire.
 Koh Ker houses Prasat Thom which is a 30-meter-tall temple pyramid rising high above the surrounding forest.
 On top is a giant Garuda (half-man, half-bird creature) carved into the rock.